-- The City may buy from Caltrans ten different parcel groups for a six-year period that expires in January 2022 - Properties that have not been resold by the City to developers can be returned to Caltrans without penalty - During the six-year period, the City will pre-plan and partially entitle each parcel group to ensure maximum value and conformance of development plans to city land use policies and vision - An appraisal process determines property values.
+- The City may buy from Caltrans ten different parcel groups for a six-year period that expires in January 2022 (See attachment III 238 PSA Property Maps) - Properties that have not been resold by the City to developers can be returned to Caltrans without penalty - During the six-year period, the City will pre-plan and partially entitle each parcel group to ensure maximum value and conformance of development plans to City land use policies and vision - An appraisal process determines property values.
 These amounts will be paid to Caltrans.
 If the City can negotiate a higher land value on resale to developers, due to its preplanning and entitlement process, the excess proceeds will be allocated to the City - Allows City to use purchase and sale agreements that will require the parcel to be developed and not resold for speculation - The City has control over the public input process on proposed development concepts - Allows the City the opportunity to plan the appropriate infrastructure upgrades needed to support the sale of the combined parcel groups and to establish infrastructure funding districts as appropriate

-Two of the parcel groups (Groups 1 & 10) have been offered for sale to Lyon Homes.
+Three of the parcel groups (Groups 1, 2 & 10) have been offered for sale to William Lyon Homes.
 A Purchase and Sale Agreement with Lyon Homes has been approved for Parcel Groups 1 & 10, and the sale is expected to occur this calendar year.
-The remaining eight parcel groups are the subjects of this discussion.
+Parcel Group 2 may be a subsequent sale to Lyon Homes.
+The remaining seven parcel groups are the subjects of this report.

 For the first year and a half of the PSA with Caltrans, the City unsuccessfully attempted to identify a qualified project manager to assist in the development and disposition of these parcels.
-In August of 2017, the City engaged Management Partners Special Advisor, Patrick O'Keeffe for project management services.
+In the fall of 2017, the City engaged Management Partners Special Advisor Patrick O'Keeffe for project management services.
 This initial contract was for \$75,000 and focused primarily on developing and organizing a master plan to ensure the timely disposition and development of the Caltrans parcel groups.
-In February 2018, the City amended this initial contract to extend services to cover the second phase of work, increasing the total contract amount to \$195,000.
-In the Spring of 2018, the City issued three RFPs for parcel groups 2, 3, and 4.
-Additionally, Mr. O'Keeffe helped to develop the currently ongoing Tenant Transfer Assistance Program for tenants residing in Parcel Groups 5 and 9.
+The contract is estimated to run out of funding by the end of February.